Mortgage Refinance Calculator

 This calculator compares your current mortgage with a potential refinance using the current balance, existing payment, new rate, new term, and closing costs you enter.

-Main inputs in the estimate
+Main inputs in the payment formula

 • This is a planning comparison only and not a lender-specific refinance offer.